Dee-McG/DBAA/README.md

 Validation fails on pages that CK editor is used for the rich text formatting, it is coming from the rendered html code within which we have no control over.

+Avatar does not load on the users profile while looking at the allauth change password card on that page.

 ### Test Results

 ## Deployment